You are here

 Payments of the following allowances, where eligibility arises from a veterans' compensation payment, are non-taxable:

-- bereavement payment in respect of disability pension,
+- bereavement payment in respect of Disability Compensation Payment,

 - veterans supplement (including veterans supplement paid to war widows),